Nikon F Review

 Everything Is Manual

-There are several ways to work around the lack of a light meter in the camera.
-I have a Sokonic L-358 hand-held meter but often just carry another digital camera with me to get a ballpark exposure.
+There are several ways to work around the camera's lack of a light meter.
+I have a Sokonic L-358 hand-held meter, but I often carry another digital camera to get a ballpark exposure.
 I have heard of light meter apps but have not tried them.

 The Nikon F shown with the Micro-Nikkor Auto 55mm f/3.5